 5 Steps to Implement

 1. Create a Triangle

-When looking for your campsite, try and create a triangle between these 3 core areas: 1) Sleeping, 2) Cooking/Eating, 3) Cleaning.
-In addition, they also should be 200 feet (~70 steps) away form your sleeping area.
-However, sometimes you can’t get 200 feet of distance.
-Many established campsites don’t provide enough room to make this a reality.
+When looking for your campsite, try and create a triangle between these 3 core areas in your head: 1) Sleeping, 2) Cooking/Eating, 3) Cleaning.
+They should also be 200 feet (~70 steps) away form your sleeping area.
+However, many established campsites don’t provide enough room to make this a reality.
 If this is the case, do the best you can to create space between these three areas.
 In all honestly, I don’t think I’ve ever been able to get more than 50 feet (14 steps away) between these areas at designated camp sites.